Karen Blixen: Life in Kenya, 1913–1931

 Soon after Dinesen arrived in Kenya, which at the time was part of British East Africa, she and Blixen were married in Mombasa on 14 January 1914.
 After her marriage, she became known as Baroness Blixen and she used the title until her then ex-husband remarried in 1929.
 Bror had attended agricultural college at Alnarp and then managed the Stjetneholm farm within the Nasbyholm estate.
 During her early years, Karen spent part of her time at her mother's family home, the Mattrup seat farm near Horsens.
 Karen and Bror planned to raise cattle on their farm, but eventually they became convinced that coffee would be more profitable.
 The Karen Coffee Company was established by their uncle, Aage Westerholz, who chose the name after his daughter Karen, Blixen's cousin, rather than to create an association with Karen Blixen.
-The couple soon established their first farm, Mbagathi, in the Great Lakes area.
+The couple soon established their first farm, Mbagathi, in the Great Lakes area of Kenya.

 During First World War fighting between the Germans and the British in East Africa, Bror served in Lord Delamere's patrols along Kenya's border with German Tanganyika and Karen helped transport supplies.
 The war led to a shortage of workers and supplies.
 Nevertheless, in 1916, the Karen Coffee Company purchased a larger farm, Mbogani, near the Ngong Hills to the south–west of Nairobi.
 The property covered 6000 acre of land: 600 acre were used for a coffee plantation, 3400 acre were used by the natives for grazing, and 2000 acre of virgin forest were left untouched.